Business Resilience Best Practices from an IT Perspective

 The data center is the heart of IT operations.
 Without the data center, data and applications become disconnected between departments, teams, and individuals.
 The organization struggles when the data center cannot connect all the organization’s parts fluidly through the flow of data.
 There are many aspects of data center resilience to consider.

-However, one side of data backup often needing more business resilience planning is the proper testing of data backups.
-Testing allows an organization to ensure that data is properly backed up and that the recovery process for that data aligns with the recovery time objectives required should recovery be necessary.
-Without testing data backups, organizations take a big risk when recovering at the point of data loss.
+However, one side of data backup that often needs more planning is properly testing those data backups.
+Testing allows an organization to ensure that the data backup and recovery process for that data aligns with the recovery time objectives required should recovery be necessary.
+Without testing data backups, organizations take a big risk when recovering from data loss.

 Disaster Recovery (DR)